ibm-cloud-docs/ContinuousDelivery/git_locally.md

 {: #git_local}

 You can manage your GitHub, GitHub Enterprise, or Git Repos and Issue Tracking repo and work locally or in the Eclipse Orion  Web IDE.
-To work locally, you can either use the command line to access your repo or, if you work in Eclipse, install the EGit plug-in for version control.
-Once you have a local version of your repo, you can use any tool to develop your app.
+To work locally, you can either use the command line to access your repository (repo) or, if you work in Eclipse, install the EGit plug-in for version control.
+After you have a local version of your repo, you can use any tool to develop your app.

-If you are using Git Repos and Issue Tracking, please see [Authorizing access](https://console.stage1.bluemix.net/docs/services/ContinuousDelivery/git_working.html#git_authentication).
+If you are using Git Repos and Issue Tracking, see [Authorizing access](https://console.stage1.bluemix.net/docs/services/ContinuousDelivery/git_working.html#git_authentication).

 ## Cloning your Git project from the command line